rgeraldes24/hyperion/docs/examples/voting.rst

         function giveRightToVote(address voter) external {
             // If the first argument of `require` evaluates
             // to `false`, execution terminates and all
-            // changes to the state and to Zond balances
+            // changes to the state and to QRL balances
             // are reverted.
-            // This used to consume all gas in old ZVM versions, but
+            // This used to consume all gas in old QRVM versions, but
             // not anymore.
             // It is often a good idea to use `require` to check if
             // functions are called correctly.